 In our case study, difficulties were encountered in generating an accurate anisotropy model through traveltime tomography, and the starting model for waveform tomography failed the half-cycle criterion.
 We formulate a new, semi-global approach for finding the best-fit 1-D elliptical anisotropy model using simulated annealing, and successfully apply this technique to the Vosiey's Bay dataset, as well as synthetically generated datasets.

 Afanasiev, Michael Victor, "Estimating Subsurface Anisotropy: Combining Waveform Tomography and Simulated Annealing" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 1000.